japila-books/spark-sql-internals/docs/spark-sql-ParquetFileFormat.md

 .
 Creates a Hadoop `TaskAttemptContextImpl` (with the broadcast Hadoop `Configuration` and a Hadoop `TaskAttemptID` for a map task)

 .
-Sets the Parquet `FilterPredicate` (only when link:spark-sql-properties.adoc#spark.sql.parquet.filterPushdown[spark.sql.parquet.filterPushdown] configuration property is enabled and it is by default)
+Sets the Parquet `FilterPredicate` (only when spark-sql-properties.md#spark.sql.parquet.filterPushdown[spark.sql.parquet.filterPushdown] configuration property is enabled and it is by default)

-The function then branches off on whether link:spark-sql-VectorizedParquetRecordReader.adoc[Parquet vectorized reader] is enabled or not.
+The function then branches off on whether spark-sql-VectorizedParquetRecordReader.md[Parquet vectorized reader] is enabled or not.

-NOTE: link:spark-sql-VectorizedParquetRecordReader.adoc[Parquet vectorized reader] is enabled by default.
+NOTE: spark-sql-VectorizedParquetRecordReader.md[Parquet vectorized reader] is enabled by default.

-With link:spark-sql-VectorizedParquetRecordReader.adoc[Parquet vectorized reader] enabled, the function does the following:
+With spark-sql-VectorizedParquetRecordReader.md[Parquet vectorized reader] enabled, the function does the following:

 .
-Creates a link:spark-sql-VectorizedParquetRecordReader.adoc#creating-instance[VectorizedParquetRecordReader] and a <<spark-sql-RecordReaderIterator.adoc#, RecordReaderIterator>>
+Creates a spark-sql-VectorizedParquetRecordReader.md#creating-instance[VectorizedParquetRecordReader] and a <<spark-sql-RecordReaderIterator.md#, RecordReaderIterator>>

 .
-Requests `VectorizedParquetRecordReader` to link:spark-sql-VectorizedParquetRecordReader.adoc#initialize[initialize] (with the Parquet `ParquetInputSplit` and the Hadoop `TaskAttemptContextImpl`)
+Requests `VectorizedParquetRecordReader` to spark-sql-VectorizedParquetRecordReader.md#initialize[initialize] (with the Parquet `ParquetInputSplit` and the Hadoop `TaskAttemptContextImpl`)

 .
 Prints out the following DEBUG message to the logs:
 +